Engee documentation

 inv(x)

-If x is a number, the method is essentially the same as one(x)/x, however, for some types inv(x) may be slightly more efficient.
+If x is a number, this is essentially the same as one(x)/x, but for some types inv(x) may be slightly more efficient.

 Examples